JonathanReardon/Academic-Chatter-Dev-App/README.md

 # AcademicChatterBot

-A twitter bot that retweets the following hashtags [listed in order of bot search preference].
+A twitter app that retweets the following hashtags [listed in order of bot search preference].
 Retweets are timed based on the Twitter API rate limits:

 - phdchat
 - acwri